viktor998/use-dev/README.md

     	);
     }

-Will render the button only in development mode
+Will render the child only in development mode and in production will render the prodChild